bgh-github/streamlink-handoff/README.md

 <br/>

 > [!NOTE]
-> The context menu includes three main items
+> The context menu includes three main items.
+As of Streamlink Handoff v2, these entries will display for matching links, as well as pages and tabs
 > * Standard 'Livestream' Streamlink behaviour
 > * [Seekable-friendly](https://github.com/streamlink/streamlink/issues/134) 'VOD (Passthrough)' where the player handles stream transport
 > * The 'Copy Command' item allows copying the full Streamlink command line string to the clipboard for either of the above, _without_ launching the stream